ajeetraina/dhi-sample-demos/clickhouse-metrics-exporter/guides/guides.md

 ### Integrate with Prometheus using ServiceMonitor

 Create a ServiceMonitor for Prometheus Operator to automatically scrape metrics from the exporter.

+**Note:** This requires [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator) to be installed in your cluster to provide the ServiceMonitor CRD.

 ```bash
 cat > servicemonitor.yaml << 'EOF'